syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 {
     var cd = new ContentDialog
     {
-        Content = "Enter a game from the list.", CloseButtonText = "Close"
+        Content = "Enter a social media from the list.", CloseButtonText = "Close"
     };